hinto-janai/monero-bash/README.md

 	</details>

 **Things to note:**
+* ***This ONLY affect monero-bash.*** This will not make your Monero node run through Tor, see [monerod.conf](https://github.com/hinto-janaiyo/monero-bash/blob/main/config/monerod.conf) & [monero-wallet-cli.conf](https://github.com/hinto-janaiyo/monero-bash/blob/main/config/monero-wallet-cli.conf) if you'd like to run Monero through Tor

 * If the torsocks shared library file is already detected on your computer (`/usr/lib/x86_64-linux-gnu/torsocks/libtorsocks.so` or `/usr/lib/torsocks/libtorsocks.so`), it will be used.
-If it isn't found (or even installed), [monero-bash will use the one it comes with.](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/libtorsocks.so)
+If it isn't found (or even installed), [monero-bash will use the one it comes with](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/libtorsocks.so)

-* The actual wrapper script (`/usr/bin/torsocks`) has been [rewritten as a Bash function to reflect monero-bash use-cases (remove macOS code, TOR shell, etc)](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/torsocks.sh) and it will always be used over any system versions found.

-* The built-in torsocks shared library file is from `v2.3.0` with a SHA256 hash of `91464358f1358e3dfbf3968fad81a4fff95d6f3ce0961a1ba1ae7054b6998159`, this should match against Debian's (APT) version.
+* The built-in shared library file is from `torsocks v2.3.0` with a SHA256 hash of `91464358f1358e3dfbf3968fad81a4fff95d6f3ce0961a1ba1ae7054b6998159`, this should match against Debian's APT version.
 You are free to replace it with your own (or just install torsocks), just make sure it is placed in the same path: `/usr/local/share/monero-bash/src/libtorsocks.so`

-* `monero-bash price` will also be routed though Tor if it is enabled
+* The actual wrapper script (`/usr/bin/torsocks`) has been [rewritten as a Bash function and slightly changed to reflect monero-bash's use-case (remove macOS code, TOR shell, etc)](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/torsocks.sh) and it will always be used over any system versions found

+* Tor and fake HTTP headers will not be used for RPC calls sent to `localhost/127.0.0.1`

+* Some HTTP header values are favored more instead of being purely randomly selected, e.g. English is weighted more than other languages

+* The list of fake HTTP headers can be found in plain-text at [`docs/fake_http_headers`](https://github.com/hinto-janaiyo/monero-bash/blob/main/docs/fake_http_headers) and the selection process in the source code at [`src/func/headers.sh`](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/headers.sh)

 ## FAQ
 <details>